live-keys/livekeys/plugins/lcvphoto/doc/plugin-lcvphoto.md

 {qmlType:ToneMap}
 {qmlBrief:First step of transforming the image from the HDR to something that is viewable by the user}

-{qmlProperty:QVariantMap input}
+{qmlProperty:Mat input}

+Input image,

-{qmlProperty:QVariantMap params}
+{qmlProperty:Object params}

+Conversion parameters.

 {qmlType:TonemapDrago}
 {qmlInherits:lcvphoto#ToneMap}

-Initialize method arguments:
+Available parameters:

 * **float gamma**
 * **float saturation**